GumusLab/phosnetvis-docs/docs/FAQ.md

 <br>
 <b>2.)
 What are some other tools which can be used for doing Kinase-substrate enrichment analysis?
 <br>
-If the users have GeneId and residue Ids then <a href="https://casecpb.shinyapps.io/ksea/" target="_blank">KSEA tool<a> can be used.
+If the users have GeneId and residue Ids then <a href="https://casecpb.shinyapps.io/ksea/" target="_blank">KSEA tool</a> can be used.
 <br>
 <br>
 <b>3.)
 What is phosphorylation and why is it important?</b>